TheDigitalCatOnline/blog_source/pelican/content/refactoring-with-tests-in-python-a-practical-example.markdown

         return nds.stats(iage, isalary)
 ```

+And since all the other methods are not used any more we can safely delete them, checking that the tests do not fail.
+Speaking of tests, removing methods will make many tests of `DataStats` fail, so we need to remove them.

-## Step 10 - Still room for improvement
+# Step 10 - Still room for improvement

 As refactoring is an iterative process it will often happen that you think you did everything was possible, just to spot later that you missed something.
 In this case the missing step was spotted by Harun Yasar, who noticed another small code duplication.